-Cyber security ranks highly for many businesses, even more so than improving the customer experience, increasing employee productivity and enabling digital transformation according to a 2022 survey by the Enterprise Strategy Group.
+Cyber security in the workplace ranks highly for many businesses, even more so than improving the customer experience, increasing employee productivity and enabling digital transformation according to a 2022 survey by the Enterprise Strategy Group.
 This article will explore why cyber security is so important for businesses, what it means for internal communicators, and how internal communication specialists can effectively share cyber security messages.

 Cyber security is the state or process of protecting and recovering computer systems, networks, devices, and programs from any type of cyber attack.